androm3da/fuzzpy/README.md

 ### New tests

-Come up with a CPython module that's interesting (typically ones with a C implementation in `cpython/Modules/`).
+Come up with a module that's interesting (for CPython, typically ones with a C implementation in `cpython/Modules/`).
 Write a brief test case that operates on a `bytesliteral` specified by `b'@'`.
 For example: